A. Victoria Mixon, Editor

 3. Mystery

 4. The thing about curiosity is the reader doesn’t know what the heck is going on.
 And they love that!
-Amateur critiquers are always telling each other, “I don’t understand what’s going on here.”
+Amateur peer critiquers are always telling each other, “I don’t understand what’s going on here.”
 OF COURSE YOU DON’T. That’s why you have to keep reading!

-Ever wonder why thrillers and mysteries are the highest-selling genres out there?
-Because curiosity is the single greatest motivation for reading that has ever existed.
 Thrillers are stories in which the reader doesn’t know what’s going on (oh, why do those people in black keep trying to kill the protagonist I adore?) but are intensely emotionally motivated to find out (fear! excitement! more fear!).
-While mysteries are stories in which, well, the story itself is a mystery.

 What on your first page poses a question the reader desperately wants the answer to, but can’t get without turning the page?